modernjuliaworkflows/modernjuliaworkflows.github.io/optimizing/index.md

 \tldr{Use `Threads` or OhMyThreads.jl on a single machine, `Distributed` or MPI.jl on a computing cluster.
 GPU-compatible code is easy to write and run.}

-Code can be made to run faster through parallel execution with [multithreading](https://docs.julialang.org/en/v1/manual/multi-threading/) or [multiprocessing / distributed computing](https://docs.julialang.org/en/v1/manual/distributed-computing/).
+Code can be made to run faster through parallel execution with [multithreading](https://docs.julialang.org/en/v1/manual/multi-threading/) (shared-memory parallelism) or [multiprocessing / distributed computing](https://docs.julialang.org/en/v1/manual/distributed-computing/).
-Many common operations such as maps and reductions can be trivially parallelised through either method by using their respective Julia packages.
+Many common operations such as maps and reductions can be trivially parallelised through either method by using their respective Julia packages (e.g `pmap` from Distributed.jl and `tmap` from OhMyThreads.jl).
 Multithreading is available on almost all modern hardware, whereas distributed computing is most useful to users of high-performance computing clusters.

 ### Multithreading